RedHatSatellite/ballista/README.md

 > promote_cv_chain.py os

-This will publish new versions of the **oracle_11g** and **jboss_eap** content views as well as any composite views that containt these.
+This will publish new versions of the **redhat_base** and **redhat_extras** content views as well as any composite views that containt these.
 Note that the latter are not promoted, only published.

 # State of the code